PIAS Manual 2024

 A ‘simple block’ is a limited interpretation of the general subcompartment definition, namely with straight horizontal and vertical boundaries.
 This type can be recorded with six numbers (aft, fore, inside, outside, upper and bottom).

-Four longitudinal ribs
+With four longitudinal ribs

 This is a slightly extended interpretation, where the number of ribs N=4, but where the longitudinal boundaries are not limited to purely horizontal or vertical.